-(City staff may, but is not required to use, this sample term sheet as the basis for any term sheet in accordance with this Policy) Project Last Updated, 20 The purpose of this Term Sheet is to set forth the specific public incentives which the City may extend to the Applicant to facilitate the project.
-Use of incentives is contingent upon the Applicant demonstrating that the ncentives are necessary to close an estimated "gap" in project funding, and that but for these incentives the project would not be feasible.
-If the City and the Applicant reach an accord on the offer of incentives, such ncentives will be detailed more fully in a subsequent agreement.
-Summary of Financial Incentives: A. The City will consider approval of (describe specific incentive program, i.e. Chapter 100, TIF, etc.).
-B. Terms (details specific terms and duration of incentive, such as "50% abatement of real property taxe for 10 years).
-Summary of Other City Contributions to Project (other than Financial Incentives above): Additional Terms & Conditions (if any):
+((City staff may, but is not required to use, this sample term sheet as the basis for any term sheet in accordance with this Policy) Project , 20 Ap ind pro he purpose of this Term Sheet is to set forth the specific public incentives which the City may extend to the oplicant to facilitate the project.
+Use of incentives is contingent upon the Applicant demonstrating that the centives are necessary to close an estimated "gap" in project funding, and that but for these incentives the oject would not be feasible.
+If the City and the Applicant reach an accord on the offer of incentives, such centives will be detailed more fully in a subsequent agreement. • Summary of Financial Incentives: A. The City will consider approval of (describe specific incentive program, i.e. Chapter 100, TIF, etc.).
+B. Terms (details specific terms and duration of incentive, such as "50% abatement of real property taxes for 10 years). • Summary of Other City Contributions to Project (other than Financial Incentives above): • Additional Terms & Conditions (if any):